ita-design-system/eleventy-libdoc-website/content/configuration/site-title-and-description.md

     parent: Configuration
     order: 20
 title: Site title and description - Configuration
-description: How site title and site description are managed through LibDoc build
+description: How to set site title and site description in LibDoc
 tags:
     - configuration
     - SEO